realhuman101/AWP/README.md

 ## Installation

-To install the required packages, run the following command:
+To install the required packages for development, run the following command:

 ```py
 pip install -r requirements.txt